DevanshiGupta15/TexttoImg/README.md

-# 🖼️ Imagify - AI Image Generator from Text Prompts
+🖼️ Text To Img - AI Image Generator from Text Prompts

-**Imagify** is a full-stack application that lets users generate stunning images from text prompts using the powerful Clipdrop API.
+**Text To Img** is a full-stack application that lets users generate stunning images from text prompts using the powerful Clipdrop API.
 Built with a React frontend and Node.js backend, it provides a clean and user-friendly interface to transform imagination into visuals.

 ---